jerng/serl/README.md

-# Project: serl
+# Project: Serl
 An attempt to port Erlang/OTP semantics to browser-based ECMAScript.

-# Todo: priorities
+# Todo: Priorities

 ## First items to implement: